tsvetavvasileva/SKAU14TAF/README.md

 - Go to the GitHub.com website with the link above and click on the "Code" button.

 **Step num.
 2***:
-- Copy the Repository HTTPS URL link and use git Bash to create your local copy:
+- Copy the Repository HTTPS URL link and use git Bash to create your local copy.

 - Open the console and use git clone command and the path link of the repository that you have copied from GitHub.